MDAEJA/Assigment_Helpdesk_Frontend/README.md

 The `userContext` provides global state management for the user information, customer data, index, and update details.

+### License
+Save this content in a file named `README.md` in your project directory.

 ```javascript
 export const userContext = createContext();